Allan Holdsworth: Amplifiers

 Allan Holdsworth's experimentation with amplifiers started early: "My father's friend built me my first amplifier.
 I used to love going to his place and watch him solder and such.
 This got me started in my interest in electronics."

 Over the years, Allan Holdsworth used numerous amps, such as the Vox AC30 and a 50-watt Marshall with two 4x12 speaker cabinets.
 He liked the Marshalls for single-note soloing, but not for chords because of the resulting distortion.
 He also experimented with a couple of Norlin Lab Series L5, which he found too clean.
 He also used and endorsed Pearce amps, which were designed by an engineer who worked on Gibson's Lab Series.

 Other amps included Johnson amps, Mesa Boogie (Mark III, Boogie 295, Quad Preamp, or .50 Caliber) and a Carvin keyboard amp.

 In his later career he transitioned to Hartley-Thompson amps, which in his opinion had a warm and clean sound.
 Guitarist Eddie Van Halen used Holdsworth's modified Hartley-Thompson amplifier to record his solo on the 1982 song "Beat It" by Michael Jackson.

 Holdsworth could also be seen performing with Yamaha DG80 112 digital modelling amps that he used in pairs: one for his clean sound and the other had a 'crunch' preset with very little gain and a lot of master volume.

 Holdsworth endorsed Hughes & Kettner amplifiers.
 He used the TriAmp MKII and the ZenTera together with a Yamaha DG130 Power amp. and Fender Twins.

 Personal life

 Holdsworth lived in California from the early 1980s.
 Cycling was one of his favourite pastimes.
 He was also a keen beer aficionado, with a particular fondness for Northern English cask ale.
 He experimented with brewing his own beer in the 1990s, and invented a specialised beer pump named The Fizzbuster, which, in his own words, creates "a beautiful creamy head."

 Around 1986, Holdsworth struggled financially and occasionally sold equipment to make ends meet.

-Holdsworth became a grandfather in December 2010, when his daughter Louise gave birth to a girl named Rori.
+Holdsworth became a grandfather in December 2010, when his daughter Louise gave birth to a girl.

 Holdsworth died on 15 April 2017 at his home in Vista, California, at the age of 70.
-Initially no cause of death was officially disclosed, however, news media later reported that he died of heart disease.
+Initially no cause of death was officially disclosed; news media later reported that he died of heart disease.